 Unfortunately, I visited the Baha’i gardens on a Baha’i holy day so the gardens were closed to visitors.
 I was able to take some photos from the top of the hill where the gardens are located (Mount Carmel) but that was it.
 If I am ever in northern Israel again I will make sure to return to the gardens to explore them more thoroughly.

-The Bahá’i Holy Places in Haifa and the Western Galilee was listed as a cultural site by UNESCO in in 2008.
+The Bahá’i Holy Places in Haifa and the Western Galilee was listed as a cultural site by UNESCO in 2008.
 This property consists of various structures that reflect the profound spiritual meaning of these structures.
 In addition, they bear testimony to the pilgrimage tradition of the Bahá’i faith.
-Within the property are two of the most holy places according to the Bahá’i religion: Shrine of Baha’u’llah (located in Acre) and Shrine of the Bab (located in Haifa).
+Within the property are two of the holiest places according to the Bahá’i religion: Shrine of Baha’u’llah (located in Acre) and Shrine of the Bab (located in Haifa).

-Aside from these two shrines, the surrounding gardens, buildings and monuments were also included in the property listing of UNESCO.
+Aside from these two shrines, the surrounding gardens, buildings, and monuments were also included in the property listing of UNESCO.
 The shrines were part of larger complexes that feature other important historical and cultural monuments in Haifa.

 About the Bahá’i Faith

 The Bahá’i faith is governed by a few basic principles that it lives by, especially those who are believers of this faith.
 According to the teachings of Bahá’i faith, there is only one God.
-Therefore, the theme of unity is an integral part of its teachings, which extends beyond belief in one God but also in unity of humanity or that all men are created equal.
+Therefore, the theme of unity is an integral part of its teachings, which extends beyond belief in one God but also in the unity of humanity or that all men are created equal.
 According to the faith, the ultimate goal for man is to get to know God through prayer and reflection.

 The Bahá’i teachings were first established in the mid-19th century.
 However, this kind of belief was still resisted during that time.
 It was only until 1921 when the faith spread throughout the world.
 When the faith reached the western world, it was already governed by an elected body at that time.